websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ### Session Technology

-The Session Technology panel shows the devices, operating systems, and browsers that visitors access your Site with.
+The Session Technology panel shows the devices, operating systems, and browsers visiting your Site.
 Tooltips for each graph element display more detailed data for that element.
 On the Devices tab, for example, mouse over each bar on the bar graph to see the operating system data for that device.

 ![You can use this screen to identify the distribution of users across operating systems.](./sites-dashboard/images/07.png)